TapasSahoo78/test_repository/README.md

+Here's a corrected and more structured version of your requirements:

-B2B Fare Calculation -
+B2B Fare Calculation:

-Hourly price will be only single field.
+The hourly price should be set as a single field.

-If distance matches from master data, so price set with distance price; otherwise, multiply with extra km fields.
+If the distance matches with the master data, the fare will be set according to the predefined distance price.

+If the distance doesn't match, calculate the fare by multiplying the extra kilometers with the hourly rate.

-Driver Payout -
+Driver Payout:

-Discuss with B2C payout history.
+Review and discuss the driver payout based on the B2C payout history for consistency and adjustments.

+Let me know if this captures what you intended or if further adjustments are needed!